FerdinandToelkes/extro/README.md

   records (writing only to their own entries).
 That's fine for a trusted friend circle for testing, but should be tightened before a larger or less-trusted group gets access.
-- **"Merge" on overlaps** currently creates a new, combined activity instead of technically merging the original two.
-That's functionally fine for trying it out, but it's a point we can clean up later.
 - **Friend circles** only consist of people who have already signed up (no address-book import).
 That's enough for the first test run among friends.
 - **Auto-delete timing** is approximate: the "When" chip (Today/Tomorrow/